Digital Transformation

 Why most digital transformation starts in the wrong place

-Most digital transformation programmes don’t fail because of technology.
-They fail because they start in the wrong place.
+Most digital transformation programmes don't fail because of the technology.
+They fail because they start with it.

 28 March 20266 min read